-Lookup table data may be stored two bytes per program word by using table reads and writes.
-The table pointer (TBLPTR) specifies the byte address and the table latch (TABLAT) contains the data that is read from, or written to program memory.
+Look-up table data may be stored two bytes per program word by using table reads and writes.
+The Table Pointer (TBLPTR) register specifies the byte address and the Table Latch (TABLAT) register contains the data that is read from or written to program memory.
 Data is transferred to/from program memory, one byte at a time.

-The Table Read/Table Write operation is discussed further in Section 6.1.
+The table read/table write operation is discussed further in Section 6.1 "Table Reads and Table Writes".